 With practice the tent can be set up within 15-20 minutes by most people.
 Doing it alone could easily take more than twice as long.

 The instructions are clear and easy to understand, even for a beginner.
-You can see a copy by clicking here
+You can see a copy of the Coleman Elite Montana 8 Tent manual by clicking here

 Although taking the tent down presents few difficulties, it’s a good idea to give yourself plenty of time.
 Always remember to stow the poles and stakes separately in the bag provided first.
 The tent will be rolled around the bag.